English Fizz comes of age

-Nose has a lovely savoury parmesan character.
+The nose has a lovely savoury parmesan character.
 The palate is racy, cleansing.
 Refreshing and focused style.
 Good fruit: red fruit with apples and maybe a little peach.
 Marzipan and nuts on the finish.
 Demands your attention and great value.
 An exciting first vintage, more, please!

-10. Hambledon Premier Cuvée NV
+10. Hambledon Premiere Cuvée NV

 Location: Hambledon, Hampshire.
 PO7 4RY

 Technical: 58 Chardonnay/24 Pinot Noir/18 Pinot Meunier.
 85% from 2011 and 15% from 2010.
 12.5% abv.
 37 m on lees.
 Malolactic.